itsapi/web-design/README.md

 > people can post to.
 I'll change the time too , haven't been through many of
 > the settings yet, there's a lot of them.

+C:
+> "Hello Commander,
+> Thank you for contacting us with your issue.
+My name is Hernando Cortés and
+> I will be more than happy to help you on the matter.
+> I would like to confirm you that it is alright to use our images in your
+> website, as long as you don´t use them for monetization.
+Also you will have
+> to state and show a link on your website that clearly specifies that those
+> images are copyrights of WG.
+> I hope that I clarified the matter to you.
+If you have any other problem,
+> please don´t hesitate to come back to us.
+> Good luck in your future battles! :)
+> Best regards,
+> Hernando Cortés, World of Tanks EU Support Service"
+> This is the reply from wargaming.net regarding the images.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 ### coderqi - IN PROGRESS